isaacnmm/pestpolicy-hugo2XX/content/posts/rustoleum-rust-reformer-review/index.md

 layout: post
 ---

-In this article, I've reviewed the [Rustoleum](https://pestpolicy.com/rustoleum-galvanized-metal-primer/) Rust Reformer on its suitability for rust repair - so that you can now maintain your metallic tools.
+In this article, I've reviewed the [Rustoleum](https://pestpolicy.com/rustoleum-galvanized-metal-primer/)Rust Reformer on its suitability for rust repair - so that you can now maintain your metallic tools.

 With the right product, you can prevent or duce surface or metal corrosion.
 So, Rustoleum Rust Reformer is mainly made of water and tannic acid - treating rusting through chelation.
 The chelation process will make possible bonding (molecular level) of the tannic acid with your rusted metals.
 The process (tannin-metal bonding) results in a paintable and durable metallic surface. > See Also: > Oiling to Prevent Rusting